Helensyc/helensyc.github.io/_portfolio/portfolio-1.md

 Qiqi Qiang and I are involved in this project, and we employ High Performance Computing (HPC) resource of the university for this project due to the model’s complexity, as well as the diversity and large volume of data.😊

 The work is summarized on the university’s website in the form of a case study.
-[Please click here to see the English version!](https://itso.cuhk.edu.cn/en/article/512) [Please click here to see the Chinese version!](https://itso.cuhk.edu.cn/article/512)
+[Please click here to see the English version!](https://itso.cuhk.edu.cn/en/article/512) and [Please click here to see the Chinese version!](https://itso.cuhk.edu.cn/article/512)

 Here is the project's flowchart that we made!